 Goodwin University has designated all staff and faculty as mandatory reporters who are required to report to the Title IX Coordinator any knowledge they have that a member of the community is experiencing sexual harassment.
 There are, however, certain exceptions that allow confidential reporting to University officials or employees who are not mandatory reporters and who can offer confidential sharing options and advice without any obligation to report the alleged misconduct.
-Conversely, non-confidential resources are required to report claims of sexual harassment that they observe.
+Conversely, non-confidential resources are required to report claims of sexual harassment that they receive of sexual harassment that they observe.